IBM/ibm-licensing-operator/README.md

 ## Supported platforms for ibm-licensing-operator with stand-alone IBM Containerized Software

-License Service is supported on all Kubernetes-orchestrated clouds on one of the following platforms:
+License Service is supported on all Kubernetes-orchestrated clouds on Linux x86_64.
-   - Linux x86_64
-   - Linux on Power (ppc64le)
-   - Linux on IBM Z and LinuxONE

 It was tested on the following systems:
 - Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer
 - Kubernetes 1.11.3 or higher